-Our philosophy has always been to sail from point to point very much on our own.
+Our philosophy was always to sail from point to point very much on our own.
 This is becoming less common with the wide availability of powerful two-way radios.
-But we have never sought to make special efforts to tell people when and where we are going, to report our progress during the passage, or report to anyone when we have arrived (other than go through the normal hurdles of officialdom).
+But we never sought to make special efforts to tell people when and where we were going, to report our progress during the passage, or report to anyone when we have arrived (other than go through the normal hurdles of officialdom).

-This gives us total freedom to change our plans and destinations.
-We retain total “ownership” of the voyage.
-We have in fact several times changed our plans at short notice in order usually to avoid bad weather or make the most of good.
-We have never thus worried anybody by not arriving when we were supposed to.
+This gave us total freedom to change our plans and destinations.
+We retained total “ownership” of the voyage.
+We did in fact several times change our plans at short notice in order usually to avoid bad weather or make the most of good.
+We never thus worried anybody by not arriving when we were supposed to.
 Others do find security in reporting their plans and positions regularly, but the security they feel is to a great extent – we believe – illusory.
 Once it is well away from coastal sea areas the chance of finding a small yacht in trouble, all by itself on the high seas, is exceedingly small.
 We believe that self-reliance and self-sufficiency are more likely to bring about a successful conclusion to a voyage than reliance on the help of others.
-We have never expected the nanny state to come and save us from the consequences of our own decisions.
+We never expected the nanny state to come and save us from the consequences of our own decisions.

-Once at sea the two of us (never have we sailed with other crew) settle into the ship’s routine.
+Once at sea the two of us (never have we sailed with other crew) settled into the ship’s routine.
 This includes a great deal of sleeping.
-The main difficulty for us in long-distance passagemaking is the need for one at a time of us to keep watch at night.
-That leads to a lot of catching up on sleep during the day.
-We are really only watching for ships, because any change in the wind or weather we can detect quickly from within the boat and we wake very easily if the motion or sounds change.
+The main difficulty for us in long-distance passage-making was the need for one at a time of us to keep watch at night.
+That led to a lot of catching up on sleep during the day.
+We were really only watching for ships, because any change in the wind or weather we could detect quickly from within the boat and we awoke very easily if the motion or sounds change.
 Ships represent the most important threat to ocean-going yachts, and we know personally of two friends who have collided with ships in mid-ocean (and who lived to tell the tale).

-We never steer the boat at sea.
-We have an automatic self-steering apparatus which follows the wind, and which only needs occasional checking and minor adjustment.
-It is backed up by an electric autopilot.
-During the day, therefore, when not catching up on sleep we simply potter around doing basic maintenance, eating, reading and navigating.
-Our life continues, in other words, much as before.
+We never steered the boat at sea.
+We had an automatic self-steering apparatus which adjusted the vessel to the wind, and which only needed occasional course checking and minor adjustment.
+It was backed up by a small electric autopilot, generally only used when motoring.
+During the day at sae, therefore, when not catching up on sleep we simply pottered around doing basic maintenance, cooking, eating, reading and navigating.
+Our life continued, in other words, much as before.

 Navigational tasks only become heavy in coastal areas.
 Deep sea, a check once or twice a day on our position is all that is needed.
 When we started out, we were proficient at celestial navigation using a sextant to shoot the sun, moon, stars and planets.
 This is a highly elegant, traditional method, which gives great satisfaction.
-We can still do all that, but as on most ocean-going yachts we now have satellite navigation as well.
+We could still do all that, but as on most ocean-going yachts we now have satellite navigation.
 This is so reliable and accurate that the old manual methods have been relegated to a cross check function.

 Boredom is a problem for most people at sea.
-We listen to music from a huge tape collection.
-We listen to news of the world and to current affairs on the radio; we have never been better informed.
-Reading helps the hours pass, and we settle into a book-a-day habit.
-We normally tow a fishing line unless it is too rough to easily recover any fish that blunders into the hook.
+We listened to music from a huge tape collection.
+We followed news of the world and to current affairs on the radio; we were never better informed.
+Reading helps the hours pass, and we settled into a book-a-day habit.
+We normally towed a fishing line unless it was too rough to easily recover any fish that blundered into the hook.
 Catching, recovering, cutting up and cooking a huge fish takes up the best part of a working day, and is a great antidote to boredom.
 It also feeds us for a long time.
-Norma pressure cooks and bottles what we can’t eat.
+Norma pressure cooked and bottled what we couldn't eat.

-In bad weather we gradually reduce the area of the sails so as to relieve the wind pressure on the yacht.
+In heavy weather we gradually reduced the area of the sails so as to relieve the wind pressure on the yacht.
 In very rough and windy conditions some yachts “heave to”, which means that the boat is stopped dead in the water.
 This makes life surprisingly comfortable.
-When we are very tired we have sometimes done this for a rest from the ceaseless motion and to eat a meal in relative comfort.
-Generally, however, we prefer to press on, and the boat is just as happy to keep going.
+When we were very tired we sometimes did this for a rest from the ceaseless motion and to eat a meal in relative comfort.
+Generally, however, we preferred to press on, and the boat was just as happy to keep going.